Allan Smith (New Zealand footballer)

 W. Allan Smith is a former football (soccer) player who represented New Zealand at international level.

-Smith played two official A-international matches for the New Zealand in 1954, both 1-4 losses against trans-Tasman neighbours Australia, the first on 4 September in which Smith scoring New Zealand's goal, the second on 9 September, Charlie Steele, Jr. the scorer on that occasion.
+Smith played two official A-international matches for New Zealand in 1954, both 1-4 losses against trans-Tasman neighbours Australia, the first on 4 September in which Smith scored New Zealand's goal, the second on 9 September, Charlie Steele, Jr. the scorer on that occasion.